kevin11h/wealth/README.md

 Create your own Currency

 ## 1st Principality: Money is a wonderful servant, but a horrible Slave (Parable of the Shrewd Steward + Unfair Manager - Ref.
 Luke 16)
+### The rich don't work for money.
+Work for Wisdom
 ## 2nd Principality: The Rich Invent Money

 ## Communicational